Verona Schools fires substitute staff member over social media comments

-VERONA, Wis.
-(WMTV) – The Verona Area School District has terminated a substitute staff member after the district became aware the person had been posting racially insensitive comments on a local television station’s social media page.
+The Verona Area School District has terminated a substitute staff member after the district became aware the person had been posting racially insensitive comments on a local television station’s social media page.

 The person worked for the District on an infrequent basis in a support staff role and was making comments related to a story the station had posted, district officials explained.
 They did not elaborate on the topic of the initial post or the comment itself.